 Robe of the Archmagi

 This is your end-game armor, and it does so much.
 Just to start, it gives you 15 AC to work with, with no Dexterity cap.
 That’s a crazy base armor, and you can improve it to 17 with Bracers of Defense!
 On a Wizard!
 But, that’s not all.
 This robe also gets anti-magic; advantage on saving throws against spells and magical effects.
 Finally, you get a +2 to your Spell DCs; the only way to boost your DCs magically in the generally accepted DMG.
 Extremely strong, even if you do get Tasha’s content.
+This is one of the items that can really increase survivability for a wizard.

 Staff of the Magi